damiant/dust/roadmap.md

 - Google nearby plugin - use for bluetooth chat feature
 - Create lock screen image: use name, location, email, camp, emergency name, emergency phone.
 Save to photos

 ## Priority 1
 - After adding a favorite show the badge count on the fav tab increase (and disappear after opening it)
 - If an event has a long durations (>3hrs) then let user choose notification hour
 - Pressing the tab again should clear search
-- Favorites by distance
-- Offline images
 - Sounds for notifications
-- Use motion to rotate your "here" pin
 - "Not Interested" button for Events

 ## Priority 2
-- Filter by a-z for camps and art
 - If day is burn night show animation of burn
 - Show/collapse fav group
 - Notification for gates open